scramjetorg/transform-hub/docs/cli/modules.md

 ▸ **getInstance**(`id`): `InstanceClient`

-Returns instance client for instance with given `id` on default host.
+Returns instance client for Instance with given `id` on default host.

 #### Parameters